MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v1.6.1/Get-AzureWebsiteMetric.md

 ## DESCRIPTION
 powershell_prelim

-The **Get-AzureWebsiteMetric** cmdlet gets metrics for the azure_2 website in the current subscription.
+The **Get-AzureWebsiteMetric** cmdlet gets metrics for the Azure website in the current subscription.

 ## EXAMPLES